 With all the conflicting information out there, you may be wondering “Should I even be cooking with salt?”

-Please, for the love of delicious food… don’t skip this vital step.
+Please, for the love of delicious and balanced tasting food… don’t skip the salt.

 Salt is not only essential for your body to function, but when used in cooking, it helps bring out the natural flavors in your food.